DanGraves1/DanGraves1.github.io/index.md

 ### University of Leeds

 - MATH1005: Core Mathematics.
 Tutorial demonstrator and marker.
 - MATH1515: Interest Rates and Cashflow Modelling.
-Tutorial demonstrator and marker.
+Tutorial demonstrator, coursework marker and exam marker.
 - I have been a mentor in a scheme designed to help PhD students who are new to teaching.

 ## Conferences and research talks